UKForeignOffice/document-upload/README.md

 ANTIVIRUS_PORT | 3310 | Network port of the antivirus service
 ANTIVIRUS_TIMEOUT | 30000 | Virus scanning timeout

+## AntiVirus

+Scanning inbound files for viruses is supported by integration with ClamAV.
+An example ClamAV service is configured in `docker-compose.yml`.

 ## Permissions

 There are no explicit access controls to this service.
 Knowledge of a file ID is considered permission to manage that file, e.g. delete it.

 ## Deployment